bensoltoff/gg-viz/README.md

-# Visualizations, the grammar of graphics, and `ggplot2`
+# Data visualizations, the grammar of graphics, and `ggplot2`

 ## Learning objectives